cryptonote-labs/SumoGUIWallet/README.md

-# Electroneum GUI Wallet
+# Mynt GUI Wallet

-This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with Electroneum.
+This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is fully and wholly compatible with Mynt.

 1. Install dependencies (with Python 2.7):